| CloserLook > John > John 5: 1-16 |

 He

-didn't have to get there first anymore, because the mercy of God had
+didn't have to get there first anymore, because the mercy of God had come to him.

 "Rise, take up thy bed, and walk."